 Croton is a tropical plant that naturally comes in fall colors like red, orange, yellow, green, and even pink.
 Its leaves come in a variety of sizes and shapes, so you can pick one that suits your preference.
 Having a Croton in the corner is a great way to introduce a touch of tropical paradise to an otherwise bare and dreary home.

 Since it’s a tropical plant, it prefers some humidity.
 For best results, set it up near your humidifier or spray a mist of water on the plant occasionally to combat the dry wintry air.
 Some variations of Croton prefer high levels of direct sunlight, so be sure to check the needs of your specific type before bringing it home.

 Known for its incredible resilience, the Snake Plant is a go-to indoor plant for all seasons and is a great pick for inexperienced plant owners.
 The sharp, pointed leaves have a modern, chic appearance and look great in offices, living rooms, or even bathrooms.

 While it prefers medium light, the Snake Plant can withstand low light conditions perfectly.
-If you tend to forget your watering routine, there are no worries with this plant since it can survive a lengthy drought.
+If you tend to forget your watering routine, there are no worries with this tough guy since it can survive a lengthy drought.

-Not only does the Peace Lily survive extremely low-light conditions, it actually prefers it.
-If it’s left in direct sunlight, its leaves will start to yellow.
-This plant will also tell you when it’s thirsty — the leaves will start to droop when it needs some moisture.
+Not only does the Peace Lily survive extremely low-light conditions, it actually prefers them.
+If it’s left in direct sunlight, those gorgeous leaves will start to yellow.
+The Peace Lily will also tell you when it’s thirsty — the leaves will start to droop when it needs some moisture.

-Whether you’re a seasoned plant parent or you’ve just started to develop your green thumb, you probably feel that disappointing end to your gardening fun when October rolls around.
-With these resilient indoor plants, you can keep your gardening hobby alive throughout the fall and winter.
+Whether you’re a seasoned plant parent or you’ve just started to hone your green thumb, you probably feel that disappointing end to your gardening fun when October rolls around.
+With one of the most resilient indoor plants on our list, you can keep your gardening hobby alive throughout both fall and winter.